NorthEdWAD/start-here/u12-p2-instructions.md

 Your project is complete when you've:

-1. added the designated input fields to your shipping form
+1. added the designated input fields to your shipping form (see TODO comments in starter file)
 2. added a submit button to the shipping form
 3. used the HTML `<form>` element to start adding a form to your page